-Dry, flaky skin around the vagina can result from allergies, bacterial or fungal infections, or a skin condition such as psoriasis, eczema, or dermatitis.
-Hair removal products and tight clothing can also damage the skin, making it dry, itchy, and flaky.
+Dry, flaky skin around the vagina can result from allergies, infections, or a skin condition such as psoriasis or dermatitis.
+Hair removal products and tight clothing can also damage the skin.
+Treatments can depend on the underlying cause.

 Sometimes, females experience dry, flaky skin in their pubic area.
 The area may be itchy or look flushed or scaly.
 There may be patches of skin that look and feel irritated.